 Browser Compatibility Issue

-- Certain functionality doesn’t function appropriately in particular browser
+- Certain functionality doesn’t function appropriately in a particular browser

 - Page broke on a specific version